 A credit pull by a potential lender, whether you get approved or not, may affect your credit score by 5 points, meaning you may see a drop in your credit score.
 You may experience a more substantial impact if your credit is poor, while consumers with better credit scores may not be affected by a single hard inquiry.
 Even though hard inquiries find their rightful place in your credit report and stay there for two years, the drop in your credit score is temporary and usually bounces back within the next few months.

 How to Remove Hard Inquiries?

-For hard inquiries to be removed before they expire on your credit report, the entries have to be inaccurate or based on fraudulent activity.
-The best way to avoid the damages of identity theft or credit reporting errors is to monitor your credit report periodically.
-You are entitled to free credit reports from all three credit bureaus annually.
+For getting inquiries removed from credit report before they expire on your credit report, the entries have to be inaccurate or based on fraudulent activity.
+The best way to avoid the damages of identity theft or credit reporting errors is to monitor your own credit report periodically.
+You are entitled to a free credit report from all three credit bureaus annually.
 Reviewing it section by section can help you gain insight into your financial behavior and catch any inaccuracies, including faulty hard inquiries.